Wichita on the Cheap

 They have been making old fashioned handmade candies since 1956.
 That’s 4 generations of candy makers!
 They make a wide variety of candies including fudge, hand pulled lollipops, taffy, old fashioned round candy sticks, sugar coated drops, peanut brittle and caramels-just to name a few.

 When we arrived, they just happened to be making hand made sugar drops.
 We enjoyed watching them through the large glass window.
-We found out that on Sundays at 1:30 p.m., you can watch them making candy-usually lollipops are made on Sundays.
-Other days of the week you just might catch them making candy too or you can call ahead at (620) 876-5423 and find out when a good time to come in would be.
+We found out if you go at the right time on the right days, you can watch them making candy.
+You just might catch them making candy too or you can call ahead at (620) 876-5423 and find out when a good time to come in would be.

 The highlight of the store was of course the candy itself and choosing just the right one!
 There was so much to choose from!
 The kids spent a long time searching for just the right candies.
 In the end, we tried the lollipops, salt water taffy, round candy sticks and sugar drops.
 I can not even begin to emphasize the freshness of Henry’s Candies.
 Everything was so delicious and practically melted in your mouth.